AdobeDocs/customer-journey-analytics-learn.en/help/cja-main/guided-analysis/impact/first-use-impact-analysis.md

 ---
 # First use impact analysis

-Learn how to use the **first use view** in [Adobe Product Analytics](../../adobe-product-analytics/adobe-product-analytics-overview.md), which shows a comparison of how key indicators performed before and after a user uses a product feature for the first time.
+Learn how to use the **first use view** in Customer Journey Analytics, which shows a comparison of how key indicators performed before and after a user uses a product feature for the first time.

 >[!VIDEO](https://video.tv.adobe.com/v/3421661/?learn=on)